 The scam artist will assure the agent that there is no risk and "guarantee" a high return.
 Because promissory notes are generally set to mature quickly, and because the promised returns are so high, investors may be encouraged to roll their entire retirement savings into promissory notes to gain a quick interest boost.
 The scam artist may use some of the cash to pay off the struggling businesses in order to keep up the appearance of legitimacy.
 Some of the cash is used to pay commissions to the agents pushing the notes, and the fraudster pockets the rest.

-Unfortunately, the answer is yes.
+Unfortunately, the answer is yes: Promissory note investments can be Ponzi schemes.
 The investment fraud attorneys at Meyer Wilson have represented many clients who have lost money in promissory note investment scams.
 When you invest in a promissory note, you are basically providing a loan that you hope to have paid back according to its terms.
 Often, promissory notes are unsecured and, thus, provide no collateral for you to collect if there isn't enough money to pay you.

 What's worse is that fraudsters often promise a high rate of return, or high interest rate, on the promissory note.
 You might even receive payments.
 However, if the investment is a scam then the money that you receive is likely from other investors in what is known as a Ponzi scheme.
 At some point, the fraudster will likely be unable to pay you and the scam will be made public.